Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

 ^^^^^^^^^^^^^^^

 ``key.ignore``
-  Whether to ignore the record key for the purpose of forming the Opensearch document ID.
+  Whether to ignore the record key for the purpose of forming the OpenSearch document ID.
 When this is set to ``true``, document IDs will be generated according to the ``key.ignore.id.strategy`` strategy.

   Note that this is a global config that applies to all topics, use ``topic.key.ignore`` to apply ``key.ignore.id.strategy`` strategy for specific topics only.